jeostro/renewable_energy_disadvantaged_communities/README.md

 The repository contains an additional file that explains final DAC criteria: “LMI-daccriteria-fs-1-v2_acc.pdf" from https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria

 ## Results and Analysis
-DACs are located throughout NY as shown in the below map of dissolved DAC tract boundaries (in blue) and counties.
+DACs are located throughout NY, as shown in the below map of dissolved DAC tract boundaries (in blue) and counties.
 ![map](https://github.com/jeostro/solar_energy_disadvantaged_communities/blob/main/Visualizations/state_dacs.png)

 The scripts produce four CSV files.
 Two list vacant acres within DACs by county and vacant acres within DACs by tract.
 One CSV contains a list of vacant parcel locations within DACs, and another CSV contains a list of vacant parcel locations within a 15-mile buffer region of DACs, but not within the DACs.
 These lists indicate which parcels may be available/suitable for community solar in or near DACs.

 ### Upstate and Downstate
 According to NYSERDA, 44% of Census tracts within the New York City region are designated as DACs.
 This is a high percentage of tracts compared to other state regions.
-The present analysis finds the percentages of vacant parcel acres within DACs in Upstate NY compared to those within DACs in Downstate NY, as indicated in the pie chart below.
+The present analysis compares the percentages of vacant parcel acres within DACs in Upstate NY to those within DACs in Downstate NY, as indicated in the pie chart below.
 The Downstate region has only 2% of vacant parcel acres, with the vast majority belonging to DACs in Upstate.
 ![chart](https://github.com/jeostro/solar_energy_disadvantaged_communities/blob/main/Visualizations/acres_in_DACs_NY_regions.png)

 The maps below were produced using QGIS.
 They include county boundaries, DAC tracts (in blue), a 15-mile buffer around DACs (in gray), vacant parcels within DACs, and vacant parcels within the buffer.
 There are two maps of Upstate regions: one shows Erie County and Western NY, and the other shows a larger region of Upstate.
 Clearly, in Upstate, there are parcels within most DACs, and there are surrounding parcels in the buffer.
 Therefore, community solar could potentially be installed both within DACs and within 15 miles of DACs.
 Vacant parcels are abundant in Upstate.